 Music At Play, our early childhood program offers children 18 months of age through kindergarten a beginning musical foundation.
-Classes are held on the campus of Butler University as well as in several locations around Indianapolis.
+Classes are held at the ICC Performing Arts Center as well as several locations around Indianapolis.

 When singers are in kindergarten, they move to our Foundations Choir where they begin their choral journey as they learn how to be part of a performing choir.
 This choir is offered at the ICC Performing Arts Center and Carmel.

 The Preparatory Choir program is offered to singers in grades 1 through 3 and is a non-auditioned experience that further introduces children to the choral setting to allow singers to explore their interest in music and singing.
 This program meets at the ICC Performing Arts Center as well as 10 additional locations throughout central Indiana.

 The Jubilate Choir for singers with special needs offers children not traditionally able to sing in a choral setting a unique opportunity to explore their musical talents.
 This program is only offered at the ICC Performing Arts Center.

-Nine performing choirs rehearse at Butler and include singers from grades 4 through 12 in choirs ranging from intermediate to advanced treble and mixed ensembles.
+Six performing choirs rehearse at the ICC Performing Arts Center and include singers from grades 4 through 12 in choirs ranging from intermediate to advanced treble and mixed ensembles.

-In addition, the ICC offers regional affiliate choirs as part of its Community Connections program.
+In addition, the ICC offers regional affiliate choirs as part of its Community Outreach program.
 These choirs meet in Boone County (Zionsville), at Butler University, Hamilton County (Carmel and Fishers), Hendricks County (Avon, Brownsburg, and Danville), and Johnson County (Greenwood).